sylvainpolletvillard/vue-chat-scroll/README.md

 ```

 Please refer to the `Config` interface and `defaultConfig` object in [config.ts](src/config.ts) to find out more about what can be configured, as well as what the default configuration values are.

-## Examples

-🧸 Bear with us, all of this is work in progress.
-We'll be adding some examples of how this plugin can be used to build a fully-featured chat (such as Slack's one), or even a console looking log viewer.